linq2db/linq2db/packages/Oracle.ManagedDataAccess.12.1.24160419/readme.txt

    From Nuget.org
    --------------
    A. In the Search box in the upper right, search for the package with id, "Oracle.ManagedDataAccess".
-Verify that the package uses this unique ID to ensure it is the offical Oracle Data Provider for .NET, Managed Driver download.
+Verify that the package uses this unique ID to ensure it is the official Oracle Data Provider for .NET, Managed Driver download.

    B. Select the package you wish to install.